mcbridejc/HV_Amplifier/README.md

 I have provided some mesh files for a 3D printable enclosure.
-It requires some M3 heat inserts (like [these](https://www.amazon.com/initeq-M3-0-5-Threaded-Inserts-Printing/dp/B073W2898C/)) and M3 screws to assemble.
+It requires some M3 heat inserts (like [these](https://www.amazon.com/initeq-M3-0-5-Threaded-Inserts-Printing/dp/B073W2898C/)) and 18-23mm long M3 screws (like [these](https://www.amazon.com/M3-0-5-Stainless-Socket-Screws-Coverage/dp/B09B3992F4/)) to assemble.
 The STLs can be found in the [enclosure](enclosure/) directory.

 ![HV Amplifier](/docs/HVAmplifier.jpg?raw=true "HV Amplifier")